 - 1. Establish the student pharmacists' rotation schedule.
-During this process, note dates for preceptor-student meetings, assignment deadlines, and evaluations. - 2.
+During this process, note dates for preceptor-student meetings, deadlines for additional activities you would like the student to complete, and evaluations. - 2.
 Provide an orientation for the student.
 Major items to address include site policies and procedures, curricular issues, preceptor expectations, the student pharmacists' entry-level skills and corresponding learning needs, and evaluation. - 3.
 Provide adequate supervision and clear, objective feedback to student pharmacists throughout the rotation (i.e., weekly basis) - 4.
-Review and evaluate student assignments, including providing feedback regarding the student's perception and ability to self-assess all of their coursework.
-If this is not done or your student does not follow your assignment deadlines for each rotation, the preceptor can reflect this time management deficiency on the Evaluation of Professionalism and Skills form. - 5.
+Review and evaluate student activities, including providing feedback regarding the student's perception and ability to self-assess all of their coursework.
+If this is not done, the preceptor can reflect this time management deficiency on the Evaluation of Professionalism and Skills form. - 5.
 Complete and discuss the electronic Midpoint and Final Evaluation with the student.